darcyabjones/prj/README.md

 usage: prj-find [-h] [-b BASE] BACKUP [TARGET ...]

 positional arguments:
+  BACKUP                The backup to look for files in.
+Use HEAD to compare
+                        with latest.
+Use ALL to show all locations of all backup files.
-  BACKUP                The backup to look for files in TARGET                Only look for the locations of these files, not the whole snapshot
+  TARGET                Only look for the locations of these files, not the
+                        whole snapshot

 options:
   -h, --help            show this help message and exit